 Earlier, dental prophylaxis included routine tooth polishing.
 However, it was quickly discovered that overusing this procedure erodes the tooth structure’s outermost layer.
 Tooth become more susceptible to stains and plaque buildup as the outer structure of the teeth is removed.
 Additionally, regular usage of this treatment eliminates the fluoride coating that protects teeth.

 Nowadays, tooth polishing is not advised as a standard dental practice, and a careful case selection is made before this procedure.
+Understanding the patient’s needs is very important, and it can only be done by an expert.
+So get the Best Dentist in Dubai to do your tooth polishing.

 TYPES OF TOOTH POLISHING